Number of migrant children in U.S. border facilities soars amid growing crisis

 The arrivals resemble previous surges of unaccompanied minors and families in 2014 and 2019, according to officials and experts.
 The roughly 3,600 children in U.S. Customs and Border Protection (CBP) custody is up from around 800 on Feb.
 22.

+But some non-Mexican families are being allowed into south Texas after the Mexican state of Tamaulipas stopped accepting families with small children.

+Sister Norma Pimentel, executive director of Catholic Charities of the Rio Grande Valley, said during a virtual event on Thursday that between 500 and 800 family members are being released into her network of shelters each day.

-(Reporting by Ted Hesson in Washington, Editing by Ross Colvin and Matthew Lewis)
+(Reporting by Ted Hesson and David Morgan in Washington; Additional reporting by Mica Rosenberg in New York; Editing by Ross Colvin, Matthew Lewis and Chizu Nomiyama)

 ((Ted.Hesson@thomsonreuters.com +1 202-450-8633;))